zippy1978/shift/doc/developer/developer_guide.md

 Preferences are used to manage application settings across the application.

-Classes related to preferences are located inside `com.backelite.shift.preferences`.
+Classes related to preferences are located inside `org.shiftedit.preferences`.

 The heart of the preferences system is the `PreferencesManager`interface: it defines methods to store and retrieve preferences (`setValue(…)`, `getValue(…)`).